MileHacker Logo

 • Motorcycle/scooter rentals are limited; valid motorcycle license needed.

-• Bicycle rentals are readily available along the promenade and in parks.
+• Bicycle rentals are readily available by the waterfront and in parks.

-• Driving Laws: Drive on the right, seatbelts mandatory, zero-tolerance alcohol policy.
+• Driving Laws: Drive on the right, seatbelts are required, zero-tolerance alcohol policy.

 • Speed limits: 60 urban, 90 outside urban, 110 on highways.